-As of March 31, 2019, ABO Wind is managing 119 wind energy projects with 515 wind turbines totalling 1,251 megawatts distributed among Germany (899 megawatts), France (172 megawatts), Finland (97 megawatts), and Ireland (70 megawatts).
-In addition, five small plants in the new business area of solar are managed, of which four are in Germany and one in Iran.
-For around 160 wind turbines with different output levels, servicing is provided ranging from basic servicing to a full maintenance contract.
+As of September 30, 2019 ABO Wind is managing 118 wind energy projects with 497 wind turbines and totalling 1,230 megawatts distributed among Germany (878 megawatts), France (172 megawatts), Finland (97 megawatts) and Ireland (83 megawatts).
+In addition, the new solar business segment manages seven plants, five of them in Germany, one in Greece and one in Hungary.
+About 160 wind turbines are serviced with different scope of performance, from basic servicing to full maintenance contracts.